 We started with the light and fresh, classical forms of geological minerality.
 But to complete this journey we must step up through a couple of further, slightly more ‘grey-zone’ types.

 The idea of ‘earthiness’ forms a constellation with minerality in wine.
 It is occasional in whites but often in reds – notably red Burgundy and other Pinot Noir.
-A wonderful example might be the elegant Waimanu Pinot Noir from The Boneline – beautifully ethereal, earthy-mineral layers support the fruit and make it an expression of the best in Waipara Pinot.
+A wonderful example might be the superb Clos Marguerite Pinot Noir from Marlborough – beautifully ethereal, earthy-mineral layers support the fruit and make it one of the finest and most complete of New Zealand reds.
 In many such wines, the character of earthiness can seem quite subtle.
-But from a chemical point of view it is deceptively so – which may explain how it is frequently picked up and talked about by non-experts.
-Because as Part Two will explain, science tells us that one compound that produces earthiness is extremely aromatic, being perceptible even at very tiny trace quantities.
+But from a chemical point of view it is deceptively powerful, which may explain how it is frequently identified and discussed even by non-experts.
+As Part Two will explain, science tells us that one compound that produces earthiness is extremely aromatic, perceptible even at very tiny trace quantities.

 In addition, earthy qualities in certain wines may seem amplified because the effect shares blurry distinctions not only with other mineral characters, but with organic and ‘savoury’ flavours also present – like ‘forest floor’, truffle or mushroom, oak, and leather.
 These flavours are different but similar to minerality.